Daimler Truck

 Accordingly, we are committed to preventing human rights violations from occurring with regard to our own employees and our business partners - in particular our direct suppliers.

-We confirm our commitment in our Declaration of Principles on Social Responsibility and Human Rights.
-This forms the basis for how we live up to our social responsibility and supplements our obligation to respect human rights from our Daimler Truck Code of Conduct.
+We reaffirm our commitment in our Declaration of Principles on Social Responsibility and Human Rights.
+It forms the basis for how we realize our social responsibility and describes our approach to respect and support human rights at Daimler Truck.
+The Declaration of Principles complements our commitment to respect human rights from our Daimler Truck Code of Conduct.

 Our ambition